henrywu2019/BentoML/docs/source/concepts.rst

 -------------------------

-Kappa's model artifact API allow users to specify the trained models required by a BentoService.
-Kappa automatically handles model serialization and deserialization when saving and loading a BentoService.
+Kappa's model artifact API allow users to specify the trained models required by a MyModel.
+Kappa automatically handles model serialization and deserialization when saving and loading a MyModel.

 Thus Kappa asks the user to choose the right Artifact class for the machine learning framework they are using.
 Kappa has built-in artifact class for most popular ML